Septentrio

 Septentrio N.V. is a designer and manufacturer of high-end multi-frequency GNSS receivers.
-Its main target is to provide GNSS receiver boards and modules for further system integration by Original Equipment Manufacturers (OEMs).
-Septentrio's core technology is used in various professional fields such as land and airborne surveying, mobile mapping, machine control, precision agriculture, mining, transport, offshore applications, construction, timing and geodesy etc.
+Its main target is to provide GNSS receiver boards and modules for further system integration by original equipment manufacturers (OEMs).

+Its core technology is used in various professional fields such as land and airborne surveying, mobile mapping, machine control, precision agriculture, mining, transport, offshore applications, construction, timing and geodesy etc.

 History

-Septentrio N.V. was incorporated by Peter Grognard in Leuven, Belgium, in January 2000 to commercialize the Satellite Navigation know-how developed at the Interuniversity Micro Electronics Center, the largest independent microelectronics and nanotechnology R&D lab in Belgium.
-In 2007 Septentrio received the Trends Gazelle award for the fastest rate of growth among Belgian start-up companies.
+The company was incorporated by Peter Grognard in Leuven, Belgium, in January 2000 to commercialize the Satellite Navigation know-how developed at the Interuniversity Micro Electronics Center, the largest independent microelectronics and nanotechnology R&D lab in Belgium.

+In 2007 the firm received the Trends Gazelle award for the fastest rate of growth among Belgian start-up companies.

+In January 2025, Hexagon AB announced that they would acquire Septentrio N.V.
+This transaction was completed two months later.

 Location

 Septentrio's headquarters are located in Leuven, Belgium.
 Operations for North and Latin American are based in Torrance, CA and the Asian-Pacific operations are based in Shanghai and Yokohama.